jsdrupal/drupal-admin-ui/README.md

 - PHP 5.5.9 or greater
 - PHP's pdo_sqlite extension installed.
 You can use `php -m` to check.
 - SQLite 3 CLI package
-  * For ubuntu users, `sudo apt install sqlite3`.
+  * For Ubuntu users, `sudo apt install sqlite3`.
 You can use `sqlite3 --version` to check that the CLI is available.

 ### Steps